validatedpatterns/docs/medical-diagnosis/troubleshooting.md

 ```
 When an issue occurs with the operator itself you can verify the status of the `subscription` and make sure that there are no warnings.An additional option is to log into the OpenShift Console, click on Operators, and check the status of the operator.

+Other issues encounted could be with a specific application within the pattern misbehaving.
+Most of the pattern is deployed into the `xraylab-1` namespace.
+Other components like ODF are deployed into `openshift-storage` and the OpenShift Serverless Operators are deployed into `knative-serving, knative-eventing` namespaces.

 > **Use the grafana dashboard to assist with debugging and identifying the issue**

 ---